-Jeff Clark, Senior Analyst, GoldSilver
+Jeff Clark, Senior Analyst, GoldSilver.com

-So do the ratios remain elevated?
+So, do the ratios of gold and silver to real estate remain elevated?
 And where do they stand compared to the last big bull market in precious metals?

-It’s an important question, because we’re convinced the crisis ahead will push these ratios back to their all-time lows, and hand those of us with a meaningful amount of bullion the opportunity to buy a house outright.
+It’s an important question, because we’re convinced the monetary crisis ahead will push these ratios back to their all-time lows, and hand those of us with a meaningful amount of bullion the opportunity to buy a house outright.
 If we’re right, buying a home someday from the proceeds of gold and silver sales could indeed be very affordable.

-We don’t want to count our chickens before they hatch, but it’s possible it could take even fewer ounces than it did in 1980…
+We don’t want to count our chickens before they hatch, but we think this ratio will fall over the next few years.
+It’s even possible it could take even fewer ounces than it did in 1980…

 But it’s not the gold ratio that has my mouth watering…

 As with gold, though, the ratio could drop even further in the type of crises we see ahead.